qimiaoxue/flash_card/README.md

-XueYan's Blog
+XueYan's Flash Card
 =========

-This is my blog.
+This is a flash card system to help me to remember english words and other import concepts.